-- Jill Friedbergco-founder of the Seattle Independent Media Center and co-producer of the Seattle WTO documentary “This is What Democracy Looks Like” with Rick Rowley.
+- Jill Freidbergco-founder of the Seattle Independent Media Center and co-producer of the Seattle WTO documentary This Is What Democracy Looks Like with Rick Rowley.

 - Rick RowleyOscar-nominated filmmaker and an independent journalist with Midnight Productions.
-He co-produced the documentary on the Seattle WTO protests “This is What Democracy Looks Like” with Jill Friedberg.
+He co-produced the documentary on the Seattle WTO protests, This Is What Democracy Looks Like, with Jill Freidberg.

 - Tish Stringerco-organizer of the 20th Anniversary Indymedia Encuentro in Houston, Texas, at the Rice Media Center.

 This week marks the 20th anniversary of the historic protests in Seattle that shut down a meeting of the World Trade Organization, but it also marks the time when the first Independent Media Center came to life.
 Amid the clouds of tear gas, hundreds of volunteer reporters documented what unfolded.
 That week indymedia.org received 1.5 million visitors — more than CNN — and produced a daily video report and newspaper.
 It was the first node in a global citizen journalist movement.